1.0 Word Analysis, Fluency, and Systematic Vocabulary Development

 parts.
 They apply this knowledge to achieve fluent oral and silent reading.

-and with appropriate pacing, intonation, and expression.
+1.6 Read aloud fluently and accurately and with appropriate intonation and expression.

 Vocabulary and Concept Development